Racket Squad: Guest stars

 After Racket Squad, Reed Hadley starred from March 1954 to June 1955 in another crime drama on CBS, The Public Defender.

 Episodes

 Release

 Alpha Video released various episodes on DVD Worldwide Distribution.

 Reception

+Critical response

+In a review of an episode from the second season, the trade publication Variety said that Racket Squad "adds up to fair entertainment" and noted that some members of the audience might benefit from warnings presented in the show.
+The review added that the episode's dramatic component "was competently played".